nfdi4plants/Swate/README.md

 ### Set up Sql Dump

-By now the SwatwDB.sql dump in this repo is outdated.
-You can request a current version by opening an issue.
-In addition, the dump has become so large that it can no longer be loaded on mysql db creation and needs further input:
+The database became too large for GitHub to upload the dump directly.
+Therefore we now provide the basic Database structure as .sql dump file in this repo, including the data for ontologiesand all template related tables.
+Only Terms and TermRelationships are missing.
+These tables can be populated via the private repository SwateDB (v2 branch).
+If you can't access this repository, please post an issue and you will get a complete dump.

+The following instructions can help to import that dump into the database:

 After following the instructions above:
-1. Go to `localhost:8085` and create a new database called `SwateDB`
-2. Open powershell in the folder with the sql dump.
+1. Open powershell in the folder with the sql dump.
-3. Use `cmd /c "docker exec -i db_db_1 mysql -uroot -pexample SwateDB<SwateDB.sql"`
+2. Use `cmd /c "docker exec -i db_db_1 mysql -uroot -pexample SwateDB<SwateDB.sql"`
-4. Observe in Adminer how the tables are created and slowly filled.
+3. Observe in Adminer how the tables are created and slowly filled.

 ### Project Decription